sgorgun/exceptions/README.md

 Open the [ThrowingArgumentNull.cs](Exceptions/ThrowingArgumentNull.cs) file, and navigate to the [CheckParametersAndThrowException5](Exceptions/ThrowingArgumentNull.cs#L29) method.

-Add the code to throw the _ArgumentNullException_ if any of the method arguments is null.
+Add the code to throw the _ArgumentNullException_ when any of the method arguments is null.

 #### Subtask 2-6

 Open the [ThrowingArgumentNull.cs](Exceptions/ThrowingArgumentNull.cs) file, and navigate to the [CheckParametersAndThrowException6](Exceptions/ThrowingArgumentNull.cs#L35) method.

-Add the code to throw the _ArgumentNullException_ if any of the method arguments is null.
+Add the code to throw the _ArgumentNullException_ when any of the method arguments is null.

 ### The Null-coalescing Operator ??